radu-gheorghe/demos/haystack_us_2025/webapp/README.md

 - Interactive chat interface for expressing car preferences
 - Real-time preferences extraction and visual representation
+- Manual preference adjustment with sliders (-5 to +5 range)
 - Car search results with detailed information
 - Responsive layout that works on desktop and mobile
 - Session-based conversation history